-In the example network below, SpaceFibre is being used to connect various instruments to the on-board mass memory unit using pointto-point links.
+In Figure 2, SpaceFibre is being used to connect various instruments to the on-board mass memory unit using point-topoint links.
 Instrument 1 is a very high data-rate instrument which requires a two-lane SpaceFibre link to transfer data from the instrument to the mass memory.
 Instrument 2 is a high data-rate instrument with a single-lane SpaceFibre link connecting it to the mass memory.
 There are several moderate data-rate instruments, each with a SpaceWire interface.
-Rather than connect all of these SpaceWire links directly to the mass memory unit, a SpaceWire to SpaceFibre Bridge device is used which is able to multiplex several SpaceWire links over a single SpaceFibre link that goes to the mass memory unit.
+Rather than connect all of these SpaceFibre Bridge device is used which is able to multiplex several SpaceWire links over a single SpaceFibre link that goes to the mass memory unit.
 This single SpaceFibre link saves significant mass on the spacecraft if it has to run over a few metres, compared to running the separate SpaceWire links.

-Spacecraft Data Handling with SpaceFibre Links
+Figure 2 Spacecraft Data Handling with SpaceFibre Links